RandomcodeDev/purpl-engine/README.md

 python3 support/tools/build_assets.py

 # To build for the GDK, run this before building
-xmake f -p gdk --toolchain=msvc --as=llvm-as --vs=2022
+xmake config -p gdk --toolchain=msvc --as=llvm-as --vs=2022

 # To build for Linux
-xmake f -p linux --toolchain=clang
+xmake config -p linux --toolchain=clang

 # xmake automatically uses the number of cores you have
 xmake build